biancabotezatu2909/price-comparator-backend/README.md

 ## Description

 This Java backend application is built for the **Accesa Internship 2025 Coding Challenge**.
-It provides a REST API for comparing grocery prices across major Romanian supermarkets (Lidl, Kaufland, Profi).
+It provides a REST API for comparing grocery prices across supermarkets.
 The system reads CSV files containing product and discount data, maintains a price history, and exposes intelligent endpoints to analyze shopping trends and optimize cost.

 ---